Sm Head 05

 HoloSapiens - the TCM "Food as Medicine" Project

-The Stomach is responsible for the digestion of our food and in traditional Chinese medicine is the partner organ of the Spleen.
-The Qi of the Stomach is essential for carrying out the digestion and it always needs to flow downwards.
+The Stomach is responsible for receiving and decomposing(1) the food and in traditional Chinese medicine is the partner organ of the Spleen.
+The Qi of the Stomach is essential for transmitting the food down(1)(3) thus it always needs to flow downwards(2)(3).
 Unhealthy flow of Stomach Qi manifests in either “rebellious Qi” - when the Qi is flowing in the wrong direction, or “stagnant Qi” - when the Qi ceases to flow smoothly.

-Signs of rebellious Stomach Qi are nausea and vomiting.
-Often the cause for rebellious Qi is sudden or excessive emotions which interfere with its healthy descending.
+Signs of rebellious Stomach Qi are nausea and vomiting(2)(3).
+Often the cause for rebellious Qi is sudden or excessive emotions which interfere with its healthy descending(2).

-Stagnated Stomach Qi manifests with bloating, belching and distention.
+Stagnated Stomach Qi manifests with bloating, belching and distention(2).
 It is also caused by excessive emotions, especially worry and overthinking (the emotions of the Earth element).

 Another important part of having healthy Stomach and Spleen is the balance of hot and cold.
 “Hot foods” are spicy foods (with the exception of mint and its family, turnip, radishes), most meats (with the exception of pork), some nuts and seeds.
 “Cold foods” are most fruits and vegetables, clams, crab, tofu.